quangcito/HomieBot/README.md

 3. Download all files to EV3.
 4. Run the`EVServer.py` class in the EV3 SSH terminal.
 4. Run the `compClient.py` class in terminal and follow the prompts.

+NOTE: There are a lot of issues initating a connecting with the EV3, due to its hardware limitations.
+While the above steps work in theory, occasionally the connection still fails.
+Starting the process over should help.